artefactual/archivematica-docs/admin-manual/security/security.rst

 Upgrade the ``certifi`` package frequently
 ==========================================

-There are three virtual environments where Requests is used: MCPClient, Dashboard and Storage Service.
-This is how you can update ``certifi`` across the three environments:
+This is how you can update ``certifi`` inside the virtual environment:

 .. code:: bash

-   $ sudo /usr/share/archivematica/virtualenvs/archivematica-dashboard/bin/pip install -U certifi
-   $ sudo /usr/share/archivematica/virtualenvs/archivematica-mcp-client/bin/pip install -U certifi
-   $ sudo /usr/share/archivematica/virtualenvs/archivematica-storage-service/bin/pip install -U certifi
+   $ sudo /usr/share/archivematica/virtualenvs/archivematica/bin/pip install -U certifi

 The services need to be restarted after the update, for example if you are using systemd: